mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Appears that globalRenderX stops incrementing for an unknown reason.
 Looking into this.
       * Appears to stop incrementing if increase is lower than 250 for an unknown reason.
 Likely has to do with offset.
 Setting increase to 250 resolves the issue.
     * Finalize player running off screen.
+  * 8:15pm PST -
+    * Looking into adding a restart button

 * 2024-04-29 - 7.82 hours total